stencila/website/src/community/beta-testing.md

 # Beta Testing programme

 The Beta Testing programme helps get Stencila ready for general use.
-Testing focuses on capturing issues that may exist with the software.
-However, we also need you to tell us what improvements you would like to see.
-Stencila is an open-source community-driven project and the community input is crucial for further development.
+Testing focuses on capturing any issues that may exist with the software.
+But, we also need you to tell us what improvements you would like to see!
+Stencila is an open-source community-driven project and community input is crucial for further development.